Am I covered for mental health issues? Find out more about travel insurance and mental illness

 How much does it cost?

-Those insurers who do cover mental illness will charge a higher premium, due to the higher perceived risk they are assuming.
-But no two premiums are the same and how much you pay will depend on the insurer, the type and severity of your mental illness and the usual factors that determine the cost of travel insurance which include:
+Those insurers who do cover mental illness will typically charge a higher premium, due to the higher perceived risk.
+But no two premiums are the same and how much you might pay can depend on the insurer, the type and severity of your mental illness and the usual factors that determine the cost of travel insurance which include:

 - The level of cover you choose (benefit amounts etc)